Nobuteru Taniguchi: Super Taikyu

+Time attack

 He was also a test driver for HKS in 2004 and 2007 where he drove the HKS Time Attack Mitsubishi Lancer Evolution 7 and set a 54.37 second lap time at Tsukuba Circuit (famous for its complexity and focus on cornering skills), and again in 2007, where he drove the all carbon fiber body HKS CT230R Mitsubishi Evolution and set the Tsukuba Time Attack record of 53.589 seconds (video).

 Taniguchi and HKS have not limited their racing campaign to Japan.
 In 2005, Taniguchi drove the HKS USA Mitsubishi Evolution in the Car and Driver Super Tuner Challenge against top US manufacturers and drivers.
 Taniguchi beat the nearest competitor by three seconds, and set the day's fastest ¼ mile, 0-60, and road course times.
 In 2006, Taniguchi drove the HKS Speed Source RX-8 in the Grand Am Cup race at Arizona's Phoenix International Raceway and set the fasted qualifying time for any Mazda RX-8.

-Taniguchi won the Super Taikyu series in Japan in 2002 and 2005.
-In 2002 he began competing in JGTC with RE Amemiya in a Mazda RX-7.
-He has continued to compete in the series as it became Super GT in 2005.
-Having previously raced for Team Taisan in 2007/08 he has returned to Amemiya in 2009.
-After RE Amemiya's withdrawal at the end of 2010 season, he moved to Goodsmile Racing using a BMW Z4 GT3 which also ends his drought of GT300 Champion title in 2011 season.
-Again with the BMW Z4 GT3, Taniguchi captured 3rd place in the 2014 season finale at Twin Ring Motegi, secured 78 points in total for his season, narrowly winning the GT300 Champion title again with no points difference but only 1 more race victory.
-In 2017 in second year of using Mercedes-AMG GT3 he wins his third GT300 title again alongside Tatsuya Kataoka and both have the most titles in GT300 categories.
+Endurance racing

+Taniguchi has regularly been involved in different endurance racing competitions.
+He won the Tokachi 24 Hours in 2005 driving the Porsche 911 GT3 Cup.

+He also won the Sepang 12 Hours twice in 2011 and 2012 driving the BMW Z4 M Coupé, and the Fuji 500 km in 2012 and 2014 driving the BMW Z4 GT3.

+He won the A5 petrol class and second overall in 2010 Dubai 24 Hour with his teammates Fariqe Hairuman, Masataka Yanagida, and Johannes Stuck in the Petronas Syntium Team BMW Z4 M Coupé.

+World Touring Car Championship

 He made his World Touring Car Championship debut with Proteam Motorsport at the 2009 FIA WTCC Race of Japan, at the Okayama International Circuit.

-He has won the 2009 Super Taikyu Championship with his team mate Masataka Yanagida and Fariqe Hairuman in Petronas Syntium Team BMW Z4M Coupé.
-He also won the A5 petrol class and second overall in 2010 Dubai 24 Hour with his team mate Fariqe Hairuman, Masataka Yanagida and Johannes Stuck in Petronas Syntium Team BMW Z4M Coupé.